-Open Philanthropy recommended a total of $1,004,300Not including external funding over two years to the 2022 cohort of the Century Fellowship.
-The Century Fellowship is a two-year program that supports promising and ambitious early-career individuals who want to work on challenges the world may face this century that could have a lasting and significant impact on the long-term future.
+Open Philanthropy recommended a total of $1,889,027Not including external funding over two years to the 2022 cohort of the Century Fellowship.
+The Century Fellowship is a two-year program that supports people early in their careers who want to work on challenges the world may face this century that could have a lasting and significant impact on the long-term future.

 AshleyAshley’s fellowship is funded by the Atlas Fellowship works on a variety of global talent search and upskilling projects that improve the long-term future, with a focus on India and China.
 She co-founded the Atlas Fellowship, a $50,000 scholarship and 11-day program for talented high school students around the world.
 In her free time, she thinks about China-related AI governance strategy.
 Previously, Ashley ran online cultural exchange programs for over 1000 students from 35+ countries.
 Ashley is also an Emergent Ventures grantee and National Geographic Young Explorer.

 After an undergraduate degree in computer science, Isaac taught at a comprehensive secondary school for two years as part of the Teach First Leadership Development Programme.
 Their interest in which global problems should be our top priorities grew during that time.
 After finishing their PhD in computer science, Isaac plans to help build the movement of people focused on improving how humanity’s future might go.